Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Results

 \section{Results}

 Coupled and uncoupled ROMs with different DoFs are now compared to DNS results in terms of mean profiles, total heat flux, flow structures, spectral characteristics, and system dynamics.
-The purpose is to explore the domain of validity of the ROM as a function of the $\Ray$ number and the order of the model, $n$.
-The mean profiles, total heat flux and large-scale flow structures in ROMs are compared to the set of DNS with $\Pran=1$ listed in Tab.~\ref{tab:DNS}.
+The purpose is to systematically characterize ROM performance as a function of the Rayleigh number and model dimension, $n$, thereby identifying the parameter regimes where these models can serve as reliable surrogates for DNS.
+The mean profiles, total heat flux and large-scale flow structures in ROMs are compared to the set of DNS with $Pr=1$ listed in Tab.~\ref{tab:DNS}.